BillyDM/vitalium-verb/README.md

 cargo +nightly xtask bundle vitalium_verb --release
 ```

-## Installing

-Copy `/target/bundled/VitaliumVerb.clap` and/or `/target/bundled/VitaliumVerb.vst3` to the corresponding plugin directories for your OS.
+Then copy `/target/bundled/VitaliumVerb.clap` and/or `/target/bundled/VitaliumVerb.vst3` to the corresponding plugin directories for your OS.

 On macOS you may need to [disable Gatekeeper](https://disable-gatekeeper.github.io/) as Apple has recently made it more difficult to run unsigned code on macOS.